proplot-dev/proplot/docs/showcase.rst

 matplotlib feature and added a “spanning” label feature, as demonstrated below.
 See the ``subplots`` function for usage details.

-Sidenote: If ``nbsetup`` is called, figures drawn in *interactive sessions* will have gray backgrounds with white axes, while *saved* figures will have transparent backgrounds.
+Sidenote: The default ``rc`` settings make figures drawn in interactive sessions have *gray backgrounds with white axes*, while the default ``save`` keyword args will save figures with *transparent axes and figure canvas*.

 .. code:: ipython3